mcarniel/oswing/README.txt

 ----------------------------

 OpenSwing is based on these files:
+- commonos.jar - contains classed needed both in client and server side applications
-- clientos.jar - contains client-side OpenSwing components
+- clientos.jar - contains client-side OpenSwing components (together with commonos.jar)
-- serveros.jar - contains server-side OpenSwing components
+- serveros.jar - contains server-side OpenSwing components (together with commonos.jar)
 - jcalendar.jar - an open source library (LGPL) for viewing a calendar, written by Kai Toedter
 - poi-2.0-RC2-20040102.jar - an open source library used to generate Excel (XLS) files
 - itext-1.4.8.jar - an open source library used to generate PDF or RTF files